RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

       2. **Continuous** - rainfall
 2. **Categorical**
    1. yes or no, fruit classes
    2. Often one class has no corelation with other class.
-Like we cannot say apply is better/sweeter than orange.
+Like we cannot say apply is bitter/sweeter than orange.
 They are not comparable in that sense.
    3. Often this is converted into numerical in machine learning applications
 3. **Ordinal**
-   1. Mixture of of categorical and numerical
+   1. Mixture of categorical and numerical
    2. Ex - star ratings (1-5 are numerical categories), also these numbers have corelation.
 Like 5 is better than 4.

 ### Data Distributions